- TPG and Optus battle for #2

 First, there was the landline telephone.
 Everyone had one.
 After that, everyone got a mobile.
 But they kept the telephone around because mobile calls were prohibitively expensive.

 Then everyone got ADSL.
 The telephone line can provide ADSL because it contains two copper wires – and ADSL simply activates a digital internet connection on the line not being used for the telephone.
 So phone + internet was a natural bundle; everyone had a landline, so activating ADSL was a natural progression, and it was natural to bundle the services with one provider.

 Then came mobile cap plans, offering oodles of credit for a low monthly fee.
-Everyone stopped using their landline, or not bothering to connect it at a new address at all.
+Everyone stopped using their landline, or did not bother to connect it at a new address at all.

 This is where TPG comes in.
 TPG recognises that many people don’t want a home phone at all, but DO want a reliably fast and plentiful broadband connection.
 The technological (and economic) reality is more complicated – you MUST have a landline connection to get ADSL.
 You MUST pay line rental to rent that line for ADSL – whether you use the associated phone service or not.
 There’s Naked DSL, which supposedly offers this – but not really.
 All Naked DSL does is offer broadband and line rental wrapped in one price, with no home phone service – it’s not cheaper, and in fact, it’s usually more expensive.
 It’s also harder for an ISP to arrange, for a whole host of reasons.